-We are delighted to see that community interest in sharing and repairing continues to grow, which means so do our plans.
+We are delighted to see community interest in sharing and repairing continuing to grow, which means so do our plans.

-We're always looking for ideas and people to expand and develop what we do, as well as volunteers.
+We’re always looking for ideas and people to expand and develop what we do, as well as volunteers.
 So if you’re interested in what we do, and have time, skills or just want to be part of Share & Repair, take a look at our latest vacancies, or simply get in touch for a chat.
 Feel free to call us on 07486 518197.